Istanbul by night

 The employment promotion programmes supported by Germany are directed not only at refugees but also at locals who are finding it difficult to find a job because of the inflow of refugees.
 For instance, under “cash-for-work” programmes people can earn a quick income by taking on basic tasks in their communities such as helping with repairs, waste disposal or the maintenance of public buildings and green spaces.

 Other employment promotion programmes help to fund wages or salaries, in particular for additional teaching staff.
-Employment promotion measures helped to create some 21,000 jobs in 2020 (a total of 97,570 jobs has been created since the start of the programme in 2016) and education has been provided for almost 350,000 children.
+Employment promotion measures helped to create helped to create more than 100,00 jobs since the start of the programme in 2016 and education has been provided for almost 350,000 children.

 Activities involving the EU